 Our Board does not maintain a policy on whether or not the roles of Chief Executive Officer ("CEO") and Chairman of the Board ("Chairman") should be separate.
 Our Board reserves the right to vest the responsibilities of the CEO and Chairman in different individuals or in the same individual if, in our Board's judgment, a combined CEO and Chairman position is in the best interest of our Company.
-In the circumstance where the responsibilities of the CEO and Chairman are vested in the same individual, or where the Chairman is not considered independent, our Board will designate a Presiding Director from among the independent directors.
-The position of the Presiding Director, when such position is applicable, rotates periodically among the non-employee directors as determined by our Board upon the recommendation of the Corporate Governance and Director Affairs Committee.
-The Presiding Director is an independent and empowered director who is appointed by the independent directors and who works closely with the Chairman.
-The Corporate Governance Guidelines outline the role and responsibilities of the Presiding Director.
+Currently, the two leadership positions are not combined.

 Mr. Sachdev has served as the Chairman since the 2019 annual meeting of shareholders.
-Our Board believes Mr. Pinkham as CEO is best supported by an independent Chairman who has a deep understanding of our business and governance structure, and that the separation of these positions will allow Mr. Pinkham to continue to fully focus his attention on the requirements of the CEO role.
+Mr. Pinkham, as CEO, works closely with his fellow directors and the Chairman, while continuing to lead the Company in the CEO role.